fkaduk/kobodeck/README.md

 > <https://gitlab.com/anarcat/wallabako/tags>

-Connect your Kobo reader to your computer and copy the file to the reader's top directory.
-You also need to create a `.wallabag.js` file in that directory.
+Connect your Kobo reader to your computer and copy the file to the reader's `.kobo` directory.
+You also need to create a `.wallabag.js` file in the top-level directory.
 See the [configuration](#configuration) section below for more information.

-When you disconnect the reader, the content of the `KoboRoot.tgz` should be automatically deployed by the Kobo reader.
+When you disconnect the reader, it will perform what looks like an upgrade, but it's just the content of the `KoboRoot.tgz` being automatically deployed.
+If you connect the reader again, the `KoboRoot.tgz` file should have disappeared.

+When you connec the wifi, the wallabako program should run, which should create a `wallabako.log` file at the top directory of the reader.

 Other devices
 -------------